kehoffman3/astrodust/README.md

 ## Documentation

 The documentation for the package is located [here](https://kehoffman3.github.io/astrodust/docs/astrodust.html).
-A demo notebook is also [available](https://github.com/kehoffman3/astrodust/blob/master/demo/demo.ipynb).
+A demonstration code notebook is also [available](https://github.com/kehoffman3/astrodust/blob/master/demo/demo.ipynb), or can be viewed online [here](https://kehoffman3.github.io/astrodust/docs/demo.html).

 Particle sizes for each bin for the input and output are included as a reference in our [wiki](https://github.com/kehoffman3/astrodust/wiki/Particle-Sizes).